M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

-\textbf{ARPL~\citep{chen2021adversarial}.} As a commonly compared state-of-the-art OSR method, ARPL is implemented on the image encoder of CLIP for comparison.
-The above baselines and our method only optimize a few parameters with the backbone kept frozen, thus the ARPL baseline is also implemented using the released code~\footnote{https://github.com/iCGY96/ARPL.} with the image encoder of CLIP kept frozen, following the all-data setting in the paper~\citep{chen2021adversarial}.
+\textbf{ARPL~\cite{chen2021adversarial}.} As a commonly compared state-of-the-art OSR method, ARPL is implemented on the image encoder, i.e., ViT-B/16, of CLIP for comparison.
+The above baselines and our method only optimize a few parameters with the backbone kept frozen, thus the ARPL is also implemented with the image encoder of CLIP kept frozen following its official all-data setting~\cite{chen2021adversarial}.
+This baseline is constructed by using the released code~\footnote{https://github.com/iCGY96/ARPL.} and the hyperparameters with the same training objectives.

-\textbf{Cross-Entropy+ (CE+)~\citep{vaze2022open}.} CE+ trains the classifier by cross entropy simply using the maximum logit rather than the softmax one.
-It is used as a baseline~\footnote{https://github.com/sgvaze/osr\_closed\_set\_all\_you\_need.} by implementing it on the image encoder of CLIP and only optimizing the classification head following its all-data setting.
+\textbf{Cross-Entropy+ (CE+)~\cite{vaze2022open}.} CE+ trains the classifier by cross entropy simply using the maximum logit rather than the softmax one.
+This baseline is implemented using the official code~\footnote{https://github.com/sgvaze/osr\_closed\_set\_all\_you\_need.} with the same hyperparameters and training objectives on the image encoder, i.e., ViT-B/16, of CLIP.
+Only the classification head is optimized following its all-data setting.

-Apart from the above baselines, other OSR methods are not considered for a fair comparison, since they require additional parameters to be optimized in the encoder-decoder structure~\citep{oza2019c2ae, sun2020conditional, guo2021conditional, yue2021counterfactual} or the generator-discriminator structure~\citep{kong2021opengan, neal2018open, moon2022difficulty}.
+Apart from the above baselines, other OSR methods are not considered for a fair comparison, since they require additional parameters to be optimized in the encoder-decoder structure~\cite{oza2019c2ae, sun2020conditional, guo2021conditional, yue2021counterfactual} or the generator-discriminator structure~\cite{kong2021opengan, neal2018open, moon2022difficulty}.